brikis98/yevgeniy-brikman-homepage/_posts/2019-09-17-the-divide.md

 Hickel also discusses more modern economic institutions and practices, almost all of which was new to me.

 - **Structural adjustment programs (SAPs)**: loans provided by the International Monetary Fund (IMF) and the World Bank (WB) to poor countries that experienced economic crises.
-To obtain these loans, those countries were required to implement a number of very questionable economic and social policies (e.g., cutting wages, removing public services, privatizing most state-owned enterprises, shifting business primarily to labor and resource extraction, strengthening protection for foreign investors, etc).
+To obtain these loans, those countries were required to implement a number of very questionable economic and social policies (e.g., cutting wages, removing public services, privatizing most state-owned enterprises, shifting business primarily to labor and resource extraction, strengthening protection for foreign investors, etc.).
 Ostensibly, these policies were to help stabilize the economies of these countries, but in reality, they often had the opposite effect.
 The poor countries would end up in massive debt to the rich countries (Hickel describes debt as a modern form of colonialism) and the policies would require them to open up their markets to rich countries in a way where those rich countries would end up dominating the economy and extracting most of the value from it.
 - **IMF and World Bank**: Apparently, these institutions have legal immunity everywhere, so you can't ever sue them, no matter what they do wrong?
 - **WTO**: Apparently, control of this organization is massively biased towards rich countries.
 E.g., The US has enough votes to veto any WTO decision.
 - **NAFTA and other FTAs**: These agreements allow foreign corporations to sue local governments (but not vice versa!) in private court, overturning local laws or regulations!
 - **Tax shelters**: An astonishing amount of global trade goes through tax havens, often allowing rich corporations (mainly from rich countries) from paying taxes to poor countries.
 There is even a thing known as the "City of London" which is a small piece of London that is a separate entity with its own Lord Mayor elected by corporations... primarily to find tax havens.
 Is this...
 True?

 Some of this stuff sounded absurd, almost like conspiracy theories, but a quick search suggests this stuff might be true.
-Where do you go to to learn more about this stuff?
-Why do I know so little about major organizations like WTO, IMF, World Bank, etc?
+Where do you go to learn more about this stuff?
+Why do I know so little about major organizations like WTO, IMF, World Bank, etc.?
 Am I the only one that's this ignorant of this stuff?

 ## The role of protectionism